 Lestoil is ideal for a variety of chores in workshops and the garage.
 Soak paintbrushes in a container filled with Lestoil to remove paint and soften the bristles.
 Full strength, Lestoil may be used as a garage floor scrub to remove grease and oil stains from concrete.
 Many car buffs also use Lestoil to clean engines and other areas in and around their vehicles.
 Prep walls for painting by cleaning with Lestoil first.

 Lestoil, diluted in water at a rate of 2 tablespoons to one cup water, will remove old greasy, ugly, stubborn, oily stains from carpet.
 Make sure the stain is saturated well, then scrub with a clean white cloth.
 Blot then repeat as necessary until the stain is gone.
 Be sure to rinse well followed by blotting to dry.
 Always test for color-fastness in a closet or other inconspicuous place.

 9. Useful in a spray bottle

 Lestoil is smelly.
 Did I already say that?
 I need to say it again.
-Seriously, this stuff is strong smelling which means you want to apply it judiciously.
+Seriously, this stuff is strong smelling, which means you want to apply it judiciously.
 I pour my Lestoil into a 32-oz. spray bottle which allows me to apply it strategically.
-Whenever possible, I use Lestoil outdoors.

 Lestoil is not a well-known product and can be difficult to find.
+However, it is readily available if you know where to look.
 Lowe’s and Home Depot purport to carry it but I have yet to find a store in my area that has even one bottle for sale.
 But don’t take my word for it.
-Check Walmart, Lowe’s, ACE, and Home Depot where you live.
-Then rest assured that you can get Lestoil online as I do, where it remains readily available.

 I’m quickly developing a love affair with Lestoil.
 It’s that amazing.